mingkwind/metafora/README.md

 # metafora
-A quick and Strong drive !
+A quick and strong drive !